skfawad911/DevOps-Project/README.md

-# Deploying A Gane on AWS
+# Deploying A Game on AWS
 DevOps Project - Create a Game using Docker and Deploy to AWS

 <!-- Project Overview -->